 You can also use our Ask an Expert service on the Online Community.
+You can ask a money adviser, cancer information nurse or an information and support adviser any questions you have.

 Macmillan healthcare professionals

 Our nurses, doctors and other health and social care professionals give expert care and support to individuals and their families.
 Call us or ask your GP, consultant, district nurse or hospital ward sister if there are any Macmillan professionals near you.